 So what can organisations do to support this?

 1) Enabling and encouraging employees to take annual leave

 There has been a lot in the news recently about organisations giving teams additional breaks to help against burnout.
-Citigroup have asked all junior bankers to take two ‘fully disconnected’ weeks away before the end of September amid concerns over long working hours taking their toll.
-In June, the dating app Bumble closed its entire business for one week to give its circa 700-strong workforce a needed break to destress and recharge.
+Citigroup asked all junior bankers to take two ‘fully disconnected’ weeks away before the end of last year amid concerns over long working hours taking their toll.
+The dating app Bumble closed its entire business for one week to give its circa 700-strong workforce a needed break to destress and recharge.
 That isn’t always practical for organisations, but taking a more proactive approach to using annual leave spread out over the year and encouraging employees to take a two week break to fully recharge can help.
 Further to this, creating a system where employees feel they can take leave by ensuring adequate holiday cover and a structured work hand over of essential tasks can relieve the pressure and enable people to fully switch off.

 However, although this can support a number of people, the Visier study also found that nearly 50% of employees said that taking additional annual leave only provided a temporary relief from symptoms of burnout.3 So what else is important?

 2) Creating a culture of openness about burnout.